HuskyDG/magisk-files/note.md

-## R656426A5-kitsune
+## R6566BB1C-kitsune

-**WARNING!
-You are using an unofficial version of Magisk that is not officially supported by the Magisk author.
-This version may contain unstable modifications that could harm your device or compromise your security.
-Do not report any issues or request any help from official Magisk channels.
-If you use this version but do not know this is an unofficial version, please switch to the official Magisk at github.com/topjohnwu/Magisk**
+**CAUTION!
+You are using a version of Magisk that is not approved by the official Magisk developer.
+This version may have risky changes that could damage your device or expose your data.
+Do not ask for any support or report any problems to the official Magisk channels.
+If you are using this version without knowing it is unofficial, please switch to the official Magisk at [github.com/topjohnwu/Magisk](https://github.com/topjohnwu/Magisk).
+USE THIS AT YOUR OWN RISK!**

-- Use unix domain socket communication
-- Always inject magisk bins to `/system/bin`
-- Always use `/sbin` as the magisk tmp when using the magisk installation method into `/system`
+- Fix injecting `su` might fail when using SuList (reported by @kitsunedfox)

 ### Diffs to official Magisk

-- [Zygisk] Inject zygote by ptrace init (*)
+- [Zygisk] Inject zygote by ptrace (*)
 - [General] Use MagiskHide to hide when Zygisk is disabled
 - [General] Support mounting in pre-init for modules
+- [General] Support deleting file by using indicated whiteout character device like KSU `overlayfs`
-- [General] Support install Magisk into `/system` (for emulators)
+- [App] Support install Magisk into `/system` (for emulators)
+- [Daemon] Use unix socket communication

 ### Credits